August 18, 2013

 I’d been rewarded on the Fourth of July with a glimpse of my first bald eagle flying past our front porch overlooking Lake George.
 Bald eagles had built a nest in Deer Leap further north of our place on Tongue Mountain point, I’d been told years earlier.
 But I had yet to see one.
 I’d heard, too, of a return of bob cats and even mountain lions.
 I wanted to see those, as well as moose, of which there had been several sightings.

 Strangely, I’d discovered that Tongue Mountain was a favorite of deer hunters, without ever once seeing a deer at camp.
-Just rattlesnakes, which occasionally climbed the steps and came into the house; raccoons that fed off the corn cobs we tossed under the trees; chipmunks, squirrels, muskrats; crows, seagulls, swallows, and hummingbirds.
+Raccoons fed off the corn cobs we tossed under the trees; chipmunks, squirrels, muskrats; crows, seagulls, swallows, and hummingbirds.

 I’d seen my first bear cub in the fall—all critters you could see in the suburbs near New York City, where I live.
 But there was something different about seeing them here.

 Here, there are no roads.
 There is occasional boat traffic.
 There are a few other camps like ours, but where our property ends, and it does not extend far, the land is forever wild.